"[I]t is fundamental that justice should be the same, in substance and availability,

 - A qualified host employer is a 501(c)(3) organization with an office in Connecticut that provides legal services to an underserved population.

-- Applicants are encouraged to propose a project-based fellowship that addresses an unmet legal need in Connecticut or addresses the needs of a target population in a new way.
-Applicants may also apply to serve as a supplemental staff attorney at the host organization.
-The aim of the fellowship is to broaden the representation of underserved populations in Connecticut.
-For this reason, regular staff attorney positions are not eligible.
+- Applicants may propose either (a) a project-based fellowship that addresses an unmet legal need in Connecticut or addresses the needs of a target population in a new way, or (b) a supplemental staff position at the host organization, which must certify that the proposed position will supplement the existing staffing capacity, given that the aim of the fellowship is to broaden the representation of underserved populations in Connecticut and not to fill regular staff attorney positions.

 - Fellows will receive an annual salary of $60,000 and are offered the same healthcare and fringe benefits that the host organization offers to its entry-level staff attorneys.